-This report summarizes patient safety improvement work in the state of Pennsylvania and reviews the 2020 activities of the Patient Safety Authority, including the Agency's response to the COVID-19 pandemic, video programs, liaison efforts, publication efforts, and the convening of patient safety conferences for the state.
+This report summarizes patient safety improvement work in the state of Pennsylvania and reviews the 2021 activities of the Patient Safety Authority, including the Agency's response to the COVID-19 pandemic, video programs, liaison efforts, publication programs, and the launch of a new learning management system.

 Fillo KT.
 Bureau of Health Care Safety and Quality, Department of Public Health.
 Boston, MA: Commonwealth of Massachusetts; 2020.

-This annual report compiles patient safety data documented by Massachusetts hospitals.
-The latest numbers represent a modest increase in serious reportable events recorded in acute care hospitals, from 1066 the previous year to 1189.
+This reoccurring report compiles patient safety data documented by Massachusetts hospitals.
+The 2019 numbers represent a modest increase in serious reportable events recorded in acute care hospitals, from 1066 the previous year to 1189.
 This presentation also includes events from ambulatory surgery centers.
-Previous years reports are also available.
+Older reports are also available.

 The Pennsylvania Patient Safety Authority is a long-established source of patient safety data analysis and application-focused commentary.
 Their publishing output aims to generate improvements in their state as well as throughout health care.
 This open-access publication replaces the quarterly Pennsylvania Patient Safety Advisory newsletter.